 - A PC in the accounting office: ACCTPC01

 - The second server in the communications room: COMMSERV02

 - The printer in the branch office in Springfield: SPRINGPRINT001

 Your naming scheme doesn't have to be the same as this.
 The main point is that it is descriptive enough to save you time when the device needs to be recognized.

 Ideally, all of the devices on your network are provided DNS server settings via DHCP.
 Even so, there still may be devices on your network that use manually configured DNS servers for resolution requests.
 As a security practice, you should have a list of DNS servers that are allowed to perform resolution requests, and forbid all others.

 Some DNS servers aren't updated fast enough and won't be able to translate all requests.
 Other more malicious DNS servers will intentionally direct traffic to malicious websites for the purposes of infiltrating your network.
 Allowing requests to these servers outbound access creates a security loophole that you want to keep closed.

 Knowledgeable network administrators take full advantage of available network services to manage their network.
 DHCP can be used to assign IP addresses and DNS servers.
 DNS servers are used to translate hostnames and domain names on both locally and on the internet.

-Your DHCP server should be configured correctly from the start.
+Your DHCP server should be configured correctly from the start along with proper implementation of DHCP security best practices.
 You should have a fair understanding amount of IP addresses that you need in your scope, and where your static IP addresses lie and how you want to configure them.
 For DNS, administrators should enforce policies that forbid untrusted public servers and strict naming schemes.